A look at career options: Writing books

 During four hours I could type between 300 and 700 words depending on the amount of research is required.
 For books I have primarily written about my own experiences and opinions so don't do much research.

 It's also slow to edit the manuscripts because I can't accurately move the mouse with my hand.
 I probably spend 10% of my writing time editing.

 For my first book I self published it using the Amazon Kindle system.
 I didn't earn the minimum amount required to get paid but switched to a publisher.

 I didn't get my book professionally edited.
-My book cover was called "amateurish".
+My self-designed book cover was called "amateurish".
 I didn't care as I'm not an artist.